 There are many types of investment funds, including mutual funds, money market funds, and hedge funds.
-Real estate funds are just another subset of investment funds in which the fund is focused exclusively on investing in income-generating property.
+Real estate funds are just another subset of investment funds.
+Specifically in which the fund is focused exclusively on investing in income-generating property.

 Some real estate funds will also have a strict investment philosophy, such as value-add development or ground-up development.
 Other funds may be structured to buy-and-hold already stabilized assets.

-Real estate funds are generally spearheaded by a sponsor who has years, if not decades, of experience in the real estate industry.
+Real estate funds are generally spearheaded by a sponsor who has years or more experience in the real estate industry.
 The fund manager will analyze all investment opportunities and then invest in select deals, based on the fund’s parameters, using the pooled capital.

 Are you still wondering whether a REIT or Real Estate Fund is the better investment for you?
 Reach out to Smartland today to learn more.